rpcrimi/PEP0008/markdown/comments.md

 	- Needs period:
 	```
 	# These comments need periods as there are multiple sentences.
 It is
-	# important to seperate seperate sentences.
+	# important to separate seperate sentences.
 I like pizza.
 	```

 - Always comment in English
-	- This will ensure that anyone will be able to understand your code
+	- This will ensure that any developer in the world will be able to understand your code, as English is the common language used by developers worldwide
-	- Programming languages have an English influence so it will only confuse people to see other languages as comments
+	- Programming languages themselves are English based, so it only confuses people to see other languages as comments
-	- Of course, if are positive that your code will never be seen by anyone else, you are free to write comments the language of preference.
+	- If you are 100% certain your code will never be seen by anyone else, you are free to write comments in the language of your preference.
+However, remember that this is rarely the case.

 <a id="Block Comments"></a>
 ## Block Comments
-- Block comments are comments that appear before a block of code.
-They should be used to describe the block of code following.
+- Block comments are comments that appear before a block of code to describe its functionality.

 	- The following is an example of a block comment:
 	```